haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

 much better than calling `error` in some corner cases that should in theory not be reached...
 In theory.
 Right.

-Anyway, if we now want to add support for multiplications, we can simply do:
+Anyway, if we now want to add support for multiplications, we can do:

 ``` haskell
 data Mul l r = Mul l r